MicroEJ/docs/DeviceDeveloperGuide/ui/simulation/process.rst

 7. Previews the front panel to check the layout of controls and the events they create, etc.

-8. Exports the Front Panel project into a PLATFORM project.
+8. Exports the Front Panel project into a MicroEJ Platform project.